Charlton Athletic F.C.: SE7 Partners (2023–present)

 On 5 June 2023, the club announced that SE7 Partners, comprising former Sunderland director Charlie Methven and Edward Warrick, had agreed a takeover of Charlton Athletic, becoming the club's fourth set of owners in under four years.
 On 19 July, the EFL and FA cleared SE7 Partners to take over the club, and the deal was completed on 21 July 2023.
 On 27 August 2023, after one win in the opening six games of the 2023–24 season, Holden was sacked as manager, and succeeded by Michael Appleton.
-On 23 January 2024, following a 3–2 defeat at The Valley against Northampton Town - and no wins in 10 League One games - Appleton was sacked.
+On 23 January 2024, following a 3–2 defeat at The Valley against Northampton Town and no wins in 10 League One games, Appleton was sacked.
 He was replaced on 4 February 2024 by Nathan Jones, under whom Charlton lost one and drew three of their next four games as they matched the club's longest winless streak of 18 games.
-The winless run ended with a 2–1 win away to Derby County on 27 February 2024.
-Charlton then went on a 14-match unbeaten run, the club's longest in 24 years.
-However, Charlton finished the season in 16th place, their worst finishing league position in 98 years.
-Despite a disappointing campaign for the Addicks, Charlton striker Alfie May won the League One Golden Boot award for the 2023–24 EFL League One season, with his tally of 23 goals.
-On 25 May 2025, Charlton won promotion back to the Championship with a 1–0 victory over Leyton Orient in the League One play-off final.
+The winless run ended with a 2–1 win away to Derby County on 27 February 2024, beginning what became a 14-match unbeaten run, Charlton's longest in 24 years.
+However, Charlton finished the season in 16th place - their worst finishing league position in 98 years.
+Despite a disappointing season, Charlton striker Alfie May won the League One Golden Boot award for the 2023–24 EFL League One season with his tally of 23 goals.

+The following season, Charlton won promotion back to the Championship with a 1–0 victory over Leyton Orient in the League One play-off final at Wembley on 25 May 2025, thanks to a Macauley Gillesphey free-kick.
+On 6 December 2025, Charlton's Championship match against Portsmouth at The Valley was abandoned after Charlton Athletic supporter of the year Norman Barker (known as "Headphones Norm") collapsed and later died in hospital.
+Charlton secured Championship safety with a 2–1 home win over Hull City on 25 April 2026.
+The Guardian reported that SE7 Partners had put Charlton up for sale in August 2026, but the report was disputed by chairman Gavin Carter, who stated that the owners were only seeking additional investment.